adamgoose/rancher-certificates/README.md

 This container uses an incredibly simple-to-use bash script, provided by [lukas2511/letsencrypt.sh](https://github.com/lukas2511/letsencrypt.sh).
 If you are not able to use Rancher, or even Docker, consider this bash script a highly-recommended simplification of the entire certificate process.

-We have configured this bash script (`/root/config.sh`) to call our CLI tool (NodeJS) as a "hook", which uploads the provided certificate to Rancher.
+We have configured this bash script (`/etc/letsencrypt.sh/config.sh`) to call our CLI tool (NodeJS) as a "hook", which uploads the provided certificate to Rancher.
 To learn more about this CLI, try `sslizer --help`.

-## Todo
+## Roadmap

-- [ ] Use LetsEncrypt default paths.
+- [x] Use LetsEncrypt default paths.
+- [ ] Automatically add certificate to Load Balancer service
+- [ ] Automatic renewals
+- [ ] Support for dns-01 challenge type